ppxwdy/Cooperation-in-the-PD-game-in-Random-Scale-Free-Graphs/README.md

 ## Brief introduction：
 For this final project, we are going to study the cooperation in the prisoner's dilemma game in Random scale-free graphs in the means of BA graph.

+### Part1: Dynamic feature
+For BA network:

+Run the simulation, seeing the c, pc, pd, f (explained later in this file) curve against b.

+For random scale free network:

+Rewire BA network to get the random scale free network.

+Run the simulation, seeing the c, pc, pd, f (explained later in this file) curve against b.

+### Part2: Effect of initial condition

+Run simulation in both of the network to see the effect of initial condition.

 ## Brief description of the process

 ### PART1 Get the relation of c, PC, PD, F against b